More cracks found in Airbus A380 wings

 "It is embarrassing, but we will do everything to ensure safety is not compromised," Chief Executive Tom Enders said.

-Other operators of A380s include Air France (AIRF.PA) and Germany's Lufthansa AG (LHAG.DE).
+Airbus has dismissed calls to ground its superjumbo fleet over the cracks, which first came to light during repairs of a Qantas Airways Ltd (QAN.AX) A380 damaged by an engine blowout shortly after taking off from Singapore in November 2010.

-Two aviation industry officials said European safety inspectors would order additional safety inspections.
+Two aviation industry officials said European safety inspectors would, however, order additional safety inspections.

 "We continue to closely monitor our A380 fleet," the spokesperson said.
 "The aircraft remain fully airworthy and pose no risk to flight safety as affirmed by EASA and the aircraft manufacturer, Airbus.
 The safety of our passengers and crew is our highest priority."